RamenVentures/Operating-Manual/README.md

 #### Our Mission

-Our mission is **improve the lives of billions and the long-term future of humanity.** We back founders who are making huge numberes of people happier, healthier, wealthier, and wiser, and making the Earth a better place to live.
+Our mission is **improve the lives of billions and the long-term future of humanity.** We invest in mission-driven founders using emerging science and technology
+‍to solve important problems.

+We'll back world-changing, crazy-sounding ideas across all markets: AI, aerospace, biotech, cleantech, fintech, health, SaaS, AR/VR, and more.

 ## How We Help Founders
 We help founders in a few unique ways.